-So, when a client recently asked us to design some custom made furniture for them, we were more than happy to offer our expertise and supply network to help them design a sideboard unit.
+So, when a client recently asked us to design some custom made furniture for them, we were more than happy to offer our expertise and draw on our vast supply network to help them design a sideboard unit.

 Check out the video below which details the ideas behind the design and the process.